zeyadmohamedabdo/zeyadmohamedabdo/README.md

 # 💫 About Me:
-Hi 👋, I'm Zeyad<br>A passionate Ai engineer / Data scientist / Game designer from EGYPT<br>🔭 I’m currently working on My grad project<br>🌱 I’m currently learning Data science<br>👨‍💻 All of my projects are available at my github<br>💬 Ask me about Python<br>📫  How to reach me imzeyad2005@gmail.com<br>⚡ Fun fact I think I am inevitable hehe
+Hi 👋, I'm Zeyad<br>A passionate Ai engineer / Data scientist / Game designer from EGYPT<br>🔭 I’m currently working on My grad project<br>🌱 I’m currently learning Data science<br>👨‍💻 All of my projects are available at my github<br>💬 Ask me about Python<br>📫  How to reach me imzeyad2005@gmail.com<br>⚡

 ## 🌐 Socials: